KomodoPlatform/developer-docs/docs/basic-docs/atomicdex/atomicdex-tutorials/setup-atomicdex-aws.md

-# How to Setup and use the AtomicDEX API on an AWS EC2 instance
+# How to Setup and use the Komodo DeFi Framework on an AWS EC2 instance

 ## Create the AtomicDEX setup script

 - Create a file named `atomicDEX_API_setup.txt`
 - Copy the code below into the file
 - In the code, find the text, `SEED_WORDS_PLEASE_REPLACE`, and replace it with custom seed words of your own
   - These seed words are used to generate new blockchain addresses, and therefore the seed words should be treated like a unique password
 - Find the text, `RPC_PASS_PLEASE_REPLACE`, and replace this also with a strong password
-  - This is used to authenticate yourself while communicating with the AtomicDEX API
+  - This is used to authenticate yourself while communicating with the Komodo DeFi Framework

 ```bash
 #!/bin/bash